ibm-cloud-docs/framework-financial-services-controls/overview.md

 See [{{site.data.keyword.framework-fs_notm}} - Control Requirements](https://cloud.ibm.com/media/docs/downloads/framework-financial-services/IBM_Cloud_Framework_for_Financial_Services_-_Control_Requirements_v1.1.0.xlsx){: external} for a spreadsheet of the control requirements.

-See [Getting started with {{site.data.keyword.cloud_notm}} for Financial Services](/docs/framework-financial-services) for reference architectures and prescriptive implementation guidance to learn more about how best to meet the control requirements.
+See [Getting started with {{site.data.keyword.cloud_notm}} for Financial Services](/docs/framework-financial-services) for reference architectures and prescriptive implementation guidance to help you build solutions on {{site.data.keyword.cloud_notm}} that meet the control requirements.
 {: note}